-example, Ahrens47 estimates that 890 lives could be saved annually if all homes had a working smoke alarm and Tengs and Graham estimate that an investment of \$200,000 per year in smoke alarms will save one life.
+Risk reduction measures that cost tens or hundreds of millions of dollars per life saved cannot be justified on rational life-safety grounds-or, essentially, on moral ones.
+If some of the additional federal government and private sector spending on aviation security were invested in other hazard or risk reduction programs, many more lives would have been saved.
+For example, Ahrens (2007) estimates that 890 lives could be saved annually if all homes had a working smoke alarm and Tengs and Graham (1996) estimate that an investment of \$200,000 per year in smoke alarms will save one life.
 From this it can be inferred that an expenditure of only \$5 million per year will save approximately 25-30 lives per year.
 Similar examples can be found for other risk reduction measures or regulations.
-While these numbers are approximate, they do illustrate the enormous opportunity costs of the Federal Air Marshal Service.
-In a multi-hazard environment, such expenditure should be invested in a wide range of more cost-effective risk reduction programs such as flood protection; vaccination, screening and other health programs; vehicle and road safety; occupational health and safety.
+While these numbers are approximate, they do illustrate the significant opportunity costs of the Federal Air Marshal Service.
+If risks from security threats other than 9/11 type attacks are considered significant enough, then this large expenditure may be used more efficiently for other security and counter-terrorism programs.
+Moreover, in a multi-hazard environment, such expenditure could instead be invested in a wide range of more cost-effective risk reduction programs such as flood protection; vaccination, screening and other health programs; vehicle and road safety; occupational health and safety.

 Finally, this paper provides a starting point for further discussion.
-The assumptions and quantifications made here can be queried, and alternate hypotheses can be tested in a manner which over time will minimise subjectivity and parameter uncertainty inherent in an analysis for which there are little accurate data.
+The assumptions and quantifications made here can be queried, and alternate hypotheses can be tested in a manner which over time will minimize subjectivity and parameter uncertainty inherent in an analysis for which there are little accurate data.
 This should lead to more widespread understanding and agreement about the relative cost-effectiveness of aviation and other counter terrorism security measures.